ghost-language/website/content/posts/implementing-classes-into-ghost.md

 ---

 ## Introduction
-Ghost up the point of this writing, currently supports all the basics of both procedural and functional programming.
+Ghost up the point of this writing (v0.16.0), currently supports all the basics of both procedural and functional programming.
 With it, programmers could even "program" their own class system using maps:

 ```dart
 function Greeter() {